facebook

 Statistics Lead Writer, IM 9–12 Math™ v.
 I

-David spent ten years teaching high school math in Tennessee and Missouri before joining the IM team, where he is dedicated to helping others explore connections among concepts so they can better understand how math relates to real-life experiences.
+David spent ten years teaching high school math in Tennessee and Missouri before joining the IM team.
+He is dedicated to helping people explore connections among concepts to better understand how math relates to real-life experiences.

 Jennifer Wilson